manuel-serrano/bigloo/doc/csv.md

 separated data.
 In addition, facilities are provided that enable extending the library to support additonal csv-like formats.

-> [!IMPORTANT] A module using the CSV must include in its declaration
+> [!IMPORTANT] A module using CSV features must include in its declaration
 > the clause `(library csv)`.
 Example:

 ```bigloo